 - Duties.
 The agreement may lay out the activities the agent is authorized to conduct on your behalf.
 Read through the list carefully, making sure you understand everything.
 If there are specific duties you want to require of the agent—for example, listing the property on the MLS, posting a yard sign, or creating a listing sheet—specify those as well.

 - Representations.
 The agreement may also require you to verify certain facts—for instance, that you’re in a legal position to sell the property and that to your knowledge no one else has an ownership interest in it.

 - Dispute resolution.
 The agreement will probably specify how you will handle disputes that you can’t work out informally, such as through mediation or binding arbitration.

-For more on working with a real estate agent when you sell your house, see the Nolo book Selling Your House in a Tough Market by Ilona Bray and Alayna Schroeder.
+For more on working with a real estate agent when you sell your house, see the Nolo book Selling Your House: Nolo's Essential Guide by Ilona Bray (Nolo).